Welcome to Confluence Tutorials. The objective of these tutorials is to provide an in-depth understanding of Confluence.

 External user management

-It is important to note that Confluence Data Center nodes must be able to communicate between one another with minimal latency and therefore must be located in the same physical location.
+It is important to note that Confluence Data Center nodes must be able to communicate with one another with minimal latency and therefore must be located in the same physical location.

 Warm failover can be achieved by syncing your Confluence data to a data center in a different geographical location and switching over in the event of a failure.
 This solution is not automatic, and requires manual intervention, but can provide failover in the case of a major failure in your primary data center.